-- You should always adjust the roasting time depending on the size of the turkey used.
+- You should always adjust the roasting time depending on the size and weight of the turkey you're cooking.
 See more turkey roasting tips from Butterball here.

 - Check the temperature of the turkey before removing from the oven.
 Insert a thermometer into the deepest portion of the thigh.
 Keep in mind, it will continue to rise as it rests on the counter.

 - Allow time for the turkey to rest after baking, to reabsorb juices.